wavesjs/waves-ui/README.md

 #Demo

-A woring demo for this module can be found here [here]("https://ircam-rnd.github.io/segment-edit/")
+A woring demo for this module can be found [here](https://ircam-rnd.github.io/segment-edit/)

 ## Usage